Binary Search Tree in Action (Basic Operations)

 root.left = self.insertIntoBST(root.left, val)

-# return root, the upper level of
+# return root, the upper level of recursion will

-# recursion will receive the return value
+# receive the return value as a child node

 return root